 We choose heritage breeds such as Tamworth, Gloucester Old Spot, and Large Black.
 Our pigs are very solid, vigorous, and full of life.
 These breeds have high-quality meat and fat commonly sought after by chefs.

 Out in the woods and pastures, the pigs find loads of roots, acorns, bugs, and whatever else Mother Nature offers them.
-We supplement their diet with organic grains and minerals, as well as any scraps from the farm.
+We supplement their diet with non-gmo grains and minerals, as well as any scraps from the farm.
 After all the crops have been harvested from a field, we use the hogs to glean whatever the vegetable crew left behind.
 Waste not, want not.